ElliotRedhead/WorkoutPlanner/README.md

 - [MongoDB](https://www.mongodb.com/) was used to store the no-SQL database.
 - [PyMongo](https://api.mongodb.com/python/current/) was used to manage/interact with the MongoDB database.
 - [Git](https://git-scm.com/) is used for the version control of this project.
-- [Font Awesome](https://fontawesome.com/) provide all icons used in buttons, e.g. complete, clone, edit, delete.
+- [Font Awesome](https://fontawesome.com/) provides the icon in the header and all icons used in buttons, e.g. complete, clone, edit, delete.
 - [Google Fonts](https://fonts.google.com/) is used to supply the main font for the majority of this website, the font sourced through this service is named Bebas Neue.

 ### Testing